 Mould is a silent killer.
-It is easily absorbed into our body through our skin, respiratory and digestive systems and is difficult to shift.
+It is easily absorbed into our body through our skin, respiratory and digestive systems and, it's difficult to shift.

 Prevention is definitely better than cure with this one.
-(We have another article to focus on recovery from mould illness).
+(We have another article in the journal that focuses on recovery from mould illness).

 The main sources of mould are environmental, from the products we use and our food.